Rellotscrewdriver/my-project-template/ReadMe.md

 run the `gendocs.sh` script to avoid typing commands manually everytime after running go to your browser and type `localhost:8000` to see the generated documentation.

-if you're using windows you can rename the `gendocs.sh` file to `gendocs.bat`
+if you're using windows you can rename the `gendocs.sh` file to `gendocs.bat`.
+Ditto `fmtallfiles.sh`

 ## Adding Internal Libraries